rminajagi/hello-world/README.md

-# hello-world
+# Hello, World !

-My first git-repo & also a place to put up my basic Python scripts as I go about learning this language! :)
+This is my first git-repo & also a place to put up my basic Python scripts as I go about learning this language! :)